tripflex/wp-job-manager-registration-use-email/README.md

 # WP Job Manager Registration Use Email #
-+ **Contributors:** tripflex
++ **Contributors:** tripflex, fris
 + **Donate link:** http://gittip.com/tripflex
-+ **Tags:** registration, email, user, jobify, job manager
++ **Tags:** registration, email, user, jobify, job manager, login, login label
 + **Requires at least:** 3.8
 + **Tested up to:** 3.9
 + **Stable tag:** 1.2.0

 Use email address as username when a new user registers with WP Job Manager.
+Set custom label for `Username` on login pages.
 Compatible with Jobify.

 ## Description ##

 This plugin will use the email address as the username whenever someone registers through WP Job Manager.
 This will also work with any other plugins or themes that use the `job_manager_create_account_data` filter.

+With release of version 1.2.0 you can now change the default label "Username" for all login screens to use a customized user-defined label.

 The Jobify theme has been confirmed and tested to work correctly with this plugin.

-**note:** using email as username is disabled by default, you must enable it under the WP Job Manager settings page.
+* note: * using email as username is disabled by default, you must enable it under the WP Job Manager settings page.
 There is a link to the page when you activate this plugin.

 ### Features ###
 * Use email as username
 * Set display_name and nickname as username that was going to be used
 * Replace "Username" with "Username or Email" on login forms
+* Set custom user-defined label for "Username" on login pages

 ### Requires ###
 * [WP Job Manager by Mike Jolley](http://mikejolley.com/projects/wp-job-manager/)